 Units are equipped with an electronic voltage regulator.
 The voltage regulator controls the output of the generator by regulating the current into the exciter field.
+The regulator has three screwdriver adjustable potentiometers that may be adjusted for voltage, stability and voltage roll-off (U/F).
 The voltage regulator is adjusted before shipment from the factory.
-Contact Generac Power Products LLC for additional information before attempting to adjust the voltage regulator.
+Contact Generac Mobile Products LLC for additional information before attempting to adjust the voltage regulator.